zencart/documentation/content/user/admin_pages/tools/define_pages.md

 ---
 title: Define Pages Editor
-description: Zen Cart Define Pages Editor
+description: User editable page content
 category: admin_pages
-weight: 110
+weight: 10
 ---

 [Define pages](/user/template/define_pages/) are pieces of HTML content which display above normal page content for the pages listed below.
 Define pages may be edited in the admin using the interface provided by this page.